-Picking five favourite albums seems excessive for someone who’s only made eight solo albums of original material, so I’ve gone with four – fifth would be 1972’s Letters, featuring Webb’s reworking of anti-war protest ‘Galveston’.
+Picking five favourite albums seems excessive for someone who’s only made eight solo albums of original material, so I’ve sneakily included an Art Garfunkel album of Webb’s songs as my fifth choice.
 As well as his albums of original material, Webb’s also released several albums reworking his earlier hits.

 #4 – Land’s End (1974)